Designing a Wrapper for Terraform & OpenTofu

 The provided code for new units also includes the file meta_locals.tf

 , which defines locals that use these variables to help you generate names and identifiers.
-These include a handle
+These include a edition_id

 as part of each resource name: